ShayXUnseen/cybersecurity-labs/README.md

 # cybersecurity-labs
-##Lab 1: Basic terminal navigation commands
+## Lab 1: Basic terminal navigation commands.
 Today I learned various Linux terminal commands.

 Let me give you an overview.
 The `ls` commands list the directories present.
 The `cd` command changes the directory, while `cd ..` changes the directory one step up.
 The `mkdir` command creates a directory. `nano` is an editor, so `nano` followed by a file name opens or creates that file.